franktranvantu/js-dom/README.md

-We've made several changes to the elements on our page with JavaScript.

-Now it's time to take it to the next level and create new elements.
+In the last section, you saw how to create elements, but they won't appear on the page until you add them to the DOM.

-In this section, you'll create a new element with document.createElement().
+In this section, you'll select an existing node, then learn to append, or add, a new node as a child.